 The Law’s Future Depends on November Elections

-Washington, DC: Today, on the second anniversary of the passage of the Inflation Reduction Act of 2022–a law that made historic reforms in Medicare, investments in addressing climate change and improvements in the federal code–Margarida Jorge, Executive Director of Health Care for America Now Education Fund (HCANEF), released this statement:
+Washington, DC: Today, on the second anniversary of the passage of the Inflation Reduction Act of 2022–a law that made historic reforms in Medicare, investments in addressing climate change and improvements in the federal tax code–Margarida Jorge, Executive Director of Health Care for America Now Education Fund (HCANEF), released this statement:

 “The Inflation Reduction Act is the most significant progress on making health care more affordable and reining in corporate price-gouging since the passage of the Affordable Care Act in 2010.
 Yesterday’s announcement that Medicare negotiations–a key feature of the law-will save Medicare enrollees $1.5 billion on prescriptions in 2026 and will save taxpayers $6 billion is more evidence that these long overdue reforms are working.
 Over 9 million people in Medicare currently take at least one of the drugs that will have lower negotiated prices.